Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**

+Our recreation could be played by people waiting in a tedious line perhaps.
+Anyone who goes to the link of our project will be able to display a pixel grid similar to Blinkenlights.
+Perhaps patrons waiting in a line at a trendy popup restraunt could text a number to display it to others in the line which I think would be fun.
+Alternatively, they could play a game with another patron in pong and the winner decides whether to switch places in line with the loser.
+In this game (pong), as it is played typically.
+A user controls a tiny vertical 'paddle' as a small pixel ball floats across the screen similar to a ping pong ball.
+Each player is trying to avoid the 'ball' from entering their side of the court and going past the paddle.
+The players can each alter the direction of the paddle (only vertically) by using the digits on their key pad (after calling the phone number.)

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects